 Now that I’ve listed some ways to keep your dog’s tail up this summer, give them a try!
 And if you have any games to add to the list, please comment below or on the Dog Trainer Facebook page!

 Having trouble communicating with your dog or puppy?
 Sarah Hodgson, aka the Happy Dog Mom, is here to help.
-She's written multiple best-selling books on dog training, and her next book, Modern Dog Parenting, will be out Fall 2016.
-You can reach her at firstname.lastname@example.org or visit her website whendogstalk.com.
+She's written multiple best-selling books on dog training, and her book, Modern Dog Parenting, is out now.
+You can reach her at email@example.com or visit her website whendogstalk.com.